 It’s likely that your family or close friends will want to give you something to treasure for years to come.
 Collectable artwork or a sculpture will hopefully increase in value over the years and will be admired in your home before being passed down the generation, so do consider adding an heirloom item to your list.

 Asking people for gifts is something that lots of couples struggle with – it’s totally normal and you shouldn’t feel that you have to send out a list of items you want people to purchase, but be aware that people WILL want to buy you something to mark the occasion, so consider honeymoon contributions.
-The Wedding Shop allows guests to add to your honeymoon fund with absolutely no fees.

 Your wedding gift list offers you the opportunity to have a lot of fun and choose lovely things that you might not otherwise indulge in, so do add some flamboyant pieces that you’d love to have in your home.
 But equally, guests will want to buy you things that you can enjoy and make use of during your new life together, so also add updates to practical products that you wouldn’t necessarily prioritise.
 The Wedding Shop will help you to create a list that is both practical and stylish.